SuperMechaCow/kroller/app/goals.md

 ## To Do:

-WHERE YOU LEFT OFF: data[8] isn't getting anything for rollCalc
+data[8] isn't getting anything for rollCalc
 1 Finish calculator/simulator MVP
 2 load defender model into calculator
 3 leadership roll in calculator

+- New Game Button
+- Secondary selector
+- Expanded scoreboard when using Secondaries
 - Download rosz/kfon (multer not saving rosz extension)
 - download/upload Custom Army File for kroller
 - print stylesheet